auchenberg/kenneth.io/source/_posts/2013-07-15-the-messy-state-of-web-notifications-in-chrome-safari-blink-webkit.md

 From a standardization perspective  Rich Notifications is a bit worrying, as it's available as a chrome-specific API, which potentially makes the future of Web Notifications even more messy.

-I hope we sometime in the future can take the learnings from Rich Notifications in Chrome, and bring them to the Web Notifications specification.
+I hope we sometime in the future can take the learnings from Rich Notifications in Chrome, and bring them to the Web Notifications specification, now when we have the Web Notifications API supported in Chrome, Safari and Firefox (as of Firefox 22).

-May the best notification win!
+Until then, enjoy the now fully working Web Notifiations in Chrome.